Launching Council 2022

 Love in Christ,

 A Word of Welcome from the Host Church

 On behalf of St. Mark’s Episcopal Church in San Antonio, we invite you to the 118th Council of the Episcopal Diocese of West Texas.
 Council will convene in-person at the San Marcos Convention Center on Thursday, February 24 at 1:00 p.m. and will conclude after the morning business session on Saturday, February 26.

 We are honored to serve as the host parish for this Council, especially since it will be an important opportunity to regather with one another in person.
 What a joy to return as an assembled body to renew our friendships, make new ones, and begin the important work of imagining our future together.

-The Bishop has selected a beautiful quotation from First Thessalonians as our theme this year: “Encourage one another and build one another up.”
+The Bishop has selected a beautiful quotation from First Thessalonians as our theme this year: “Encourage one another and build each other up.”
 (1 Thess.
 5:11) As many of you know, St. Mark’s has been in the business of building up our actual buildings these past two years, after a very unexpected industrial accident in Fall 2019.
 What we have learned as a community, though, is that the displacement in our physical spaces has actually allowed for new creativity to be sparked in our community.
 That would never have been possible without an encouraging and deep commitment to one another.
 This has been true for our diocese as well as we have navigated the pandemic.
 Our hope for this year’s gathering is that we will take the time to truly savor the joy of being together and allow Council 2022 to be a time of restoration and encouragement of one another.

 We are particularly excited about some new activities that our committee has imagined - for example, a Sip 'n' Shop social event highlighting the many vendors in the Exhibit Hall with hors d’oeuvres, drinks and door prizes.
 We are also thrilled that more than seventy voices from our choirs will be with us for the Council Eucharist, this year on Friday evening.